RomainSepulchre/DOTS-ECS_Experiments/Notes/JobsWithECS.md

 [assembly: RegisterGenericJobType(typeof(SortJob<int, MyComparer>.SegmentSort))]
 [assembly: RegisterGenericJobType(typeof(SortJob<int, MyComparer>.SegmentSortMerge))]

-namespace Namespace.Example
-{
 public partial struct MySystem : ISystem
 {
     [BurstCompile]
     public void OnUpdate(ref SystemState state)
     {
         // Create a int array that we need to sort for a later use in the system ...
         // ...same as previous example

         // We provide a custom comparer when we declare the job SortJob<int, MyComparer> sortJob = intsArray.SortJob(new MyComparer());

         // Schedule the job and do something with the sorted array ...
-        }
     }
 }
 ```